comius/dedekindreals/doc/05-DD-Floats.md

 **Coverage:** valueOf(String, precision), toString()

-We can construct Floats from ints or strings, using static method Floats.valueOf.
+We can construct Floats from integers or strings, using static method Floats.valueOf.

 ## Embedding of integers